jerod92/puzzle_dataset/README.md

 # Visual Puzzle Generator

-A modular PyTorch data generator for a variety of visual puzzles, including Sudoku, mazes, logic matrices, and more.
+A torch data generator for a variety of visual puzzles, including Sudoku, mazes, logic matrices, and more.